 The procedure of Embryo freezing is done along with fertility treatment in an IVF laboratory.
-Embryo freezing allows people to store gametes, reproductive tissue and embryos for later use.
-The first successful pregnancy resulting from freezing a healthy embryo took place in the 1980s.
+It allows people to store gametes, reproductive tissue, and embryos for later use.
+The first successful pregnancy resulting from stored healthy embryos took place in the 1980s.
 Since then, many people have frozen embryos and used them later.
-If your doctor has given option for Embryo freezing and frozen embryo transfer you must know the risks and advantages.
+If your doctor has given this option, you must know the risks and advantages.

-Embryo freezing is a laboratory procedure which begins with injection of hormones and other medications to stimulate the production of potentially fertile eggs.
+This is a laboratory procedure that begins with the injection of hormones and other medications to stimulate the production of potentially fertile eggs.
 The eggs are then extracted from the ovaries, either for fertilizing in a lab or for freezing.
 A person may wish to freeze their eggs.
 Or, they may wish to use them at once to become pregnant.
-Fertilisation of eggs with sperm can be achieved either with in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
-Often with in vitro fertilisation (IVF) or Intracytoplasmic sperm injection (ICSI) treatment, there may be good quality embryos left over after embryo transfer.
+Fertilization of eggs with sperm can be achieved either with in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
+Often with in vitro fertilization (IVF) or Intracytoplasmic sperm injection (ICSI) treatment, there may be good quality embryos left over after embryo transfer.
 Instead of discarding them, there is the option to freeze them to use in the future.
 A person can also freeze eggs and sperm, which are not fertilized.
 Embryos can be frozen to preserve fertility so it may be possible to have a baby at a later date.

-Embryo cryopreservation and Embryo freezing is useful for surplus embryos during in vitro fertilisation.
-Patients who fail to conceive may become pregnant using frozen embryos in subsequent cycles.
+- Embryo cryopreservation is useful for surplus embryos during in vitro fertilization.
+Patients who fail to conceive may become pregnant using these embryos in subsequent cycles.
 Successful patients in IVF treatment may come back later for frozen embryo transfer to achieve a sibling pregnancy.

-Surplus oocytes or embryos resulting from fertility treatments may be stored for oocyte donation or embryo donation to another woman or couple by Embryo freezing.
-At times embryos may be created, frozen and stored specifically for transfer and donation by using donor eggs and sperm.
+- Surplus oocytes or embryos resulting from fertility treatments may be stored for oocyte donation or embryo donation to another woman or couple by freezing.
+At times embryos may be created, frozen, and stored specifically for transfer and donation by using donor eggs and sperm.

-When the endometrium is not ready for implantation in the process of Embryo freezing embryos may be frozen for use at later date.
-This situation arises in patients with thin endometrium or oocyte donation and surrogacy programme.
+- When the endometrium is not ready for implantation embryos may be frozen for use at later date.
+This situation arises in patients with thin endometrium or oocyte donation and surrogacy program.

 Cryo-preservation or cryo-conservation is a process where cells, tissues or organs are preserved by cooling to very low temperatures.
 Cryopreservation was applied to humans beginning in 1954 with the pregnancies resulting from the insemination of previously frozen sperm.
-There are two ways of Embryo freezing.
+There are two ways of storing embryos.

 Slow freezing: This involves placing the embryos in sealed tubes, then slowly lowering their temperature.
 It prevents the embryo’s cells from ageing and reduces the risk of damage.
 However, slow freezing is time-consuming, and it requires expensive machinery.